Posted 1 year ago

 Boonie Hicks Oitomi page link:

 So why bid on both kettles?
-Because it is a very inexpensive way to closely examine the same themed tetsubin from two different foundries.
+Because it is a very inexpensive way to closely examine similarly themed tetsubin from two different foundries and I really did not expect to win either one.
 I found a newer version (Made in Japan mold mark) of the tetsubin in this post from a seller on Amazon and that seller offers mostly (only?) new Oitomi tetsu kyusu and tetsubins, so I am pretty sure that the kettle in this post was made by Oitomi.
 This identification is supported by my recent find of an also unmarked plum branch Oitomi tetsu kyusu.

 So, two more tetsubin in my collection, for a total of four, when I originally thought I would only buy one as an example.
 I did pass on another tetsubin which sold for a very low price on the same on line auction site, as it was not really to my taste, being another green sand cast mass produced kettle with a not very interesting, to me, design, so I am not going nuts over tetsubin!
 Still, it was a nice kettle.
 These two are probably my last ones, but were a really great research opportunity, too good to pass up.

-Examination of the kettle in this post shows that the mold lines on the horse side of the kettle are uneven, though exaggerated in my image, the grinding marks of the mold lines around the circumference have not been polished away and the rim appears to be a bit rough, but the rest of the finish appears to be pretty good.
-The hand finishing on the Iwachu kettle is much better.
-Maybe that is why Oitomi is/was not marking some of their work, though I have noted the hand finish on some marked Oitomi kyusu is also not great but they are very functional pots and kettles.
+Examination of the kettle in this post shows that the mold lines on the horse side of the kettle are a little uneven, though greatly exaggerated in my image, the grinding marks of the mold lines around the circumference have not been polished away and the rim appears to be a bit rough, but the rest of the finish appears to be outstanding.
+The hand finishing on the Iwachu kettle is perfection.
 Both kettles are decorated on only one side.
 As noted, the Iwachu kettle has a "Showa" mark (1926-1989), but I have no way to date the tetsubin in this post.